run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_training_submit.md

       --run-as-gid int                                 The group ID the container will run with --run-as-uid int                                 The user ID the container will run with --run-as-user                                    takes the uid, gid, and supplementary groups fields from the token, if all the fields do not exist, uses the local running terminal user credentials. if any of the fields exist take only the existing fields
+      --runs int32                                     Number of successful runs required for this workload to be considered completed
       --s3 stringArray                                 s3 storage details.
 Use the format: name=NAME,bucket=BUCKET,path=PATH,accesskey=ACCESS_KEY,url=URL
       --seccomp-profile string                         Indicates which kind of seccomp profile will be applied to the container, options: RuntimeDefault|Unconfined|Localhost
       --stdin                                          Keep stdin open on the container(s) in the pod, even if nothing is attached